Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Problem Setup

 \section{Problem Setup}

-In this section, we provide a detailed introduction to our two-stage reusable resource allocation model with overbooking.
-The formal setup of the model is presented in Section \ref{sec::setup}, while the description of the customer arrival process is provided in Section \ref{sec:arrival}.
-Following these foundational settings, we mathematically formulate the online problems and establish the benchmark for regret analysis in Section \ref{sec:benchmark}.
-Notations used in the model are summarized in Table \ref{tab:notation_board}.
+We develop a two-stage reusable resource allocation model with overbooking.
+Figure~\ref{fig::timeline} illustrates the decision timeline for a single service day.
+Section \ref{sec::setup} presents the model framework.
+Section \ref{sec:arrival} describes the customer arrival process.
+Section \ref{sec:benchmark} formulates the online problem and establishes the benchmark for regret analysis.
+Table \ref{tab:notation_board} summarizes notation.

+\textbf{Illustrative example.} Consider a hotel, as depicted in Figure~\ref{fig::timeline}.
+Guests make reservations days or weeks in advance (Stage I); the red curve shows accepted reservations accumulating over time.
+Some guests cancel before their stay.
+On Day $k$, reserved guests check in while walk-in guests also arrive (Stage II); the blue curves depict walk-in traffic patterns.
+A confirmation call at time $k+\nu$---marked by the red dot---reveals which reservations will show up.
+The manager faces a fundamental trade-off: accept too few reservations and risk empty rooms if walk-ins are sparse; accept too many and risk overbooking if cancellations are fewer than expected.
+This tension between \emph{overbooking risk} and \emph{idle capacity risk} lies at the heart of our model.